uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 Resource ideas (to improve the data that the assistant can use):
 - Include the personal "about me" google doc I have
 - Include my company readme

+Misc notes & random thoughts, that are not yet sorted:
+- Some idea about stuff specific to the local machine.
+- For each start: A session starts, with the messages saved to a json file.
+- A HTML page that can list the sessions, viewing the conversations.
+- Get books
+- Read mail
+- Send mail (pending confirmation or a draft mail)
+- Taking input and saving to garden journal or storing in other journals
+- Based on conversation, suggest tasks to be added to Trello, or information to be added to tasks in Trello.

+- Finde events (for eksempel jeg sad og skulle finde friluftsspil på Moesgaard, Ragnarok eller Snedronningen, men det var ikke muligt for mig at finde det)
+- At skrive noget til assistenten og så få det tilføjet til dagbog eller idé-bank eller regn-log eller lignende...